KristofferC/OhMyREPL.jl/README.md

 # PimpMyREPL

-A package that hooks into the Julia REPL and gives it syntax highlighting, bracket highlighting, [prompt paste mode](https://github.com/JuliaLang/julia/pull/17599) and other goodies.
+A package that hooks into the Julia REPL and gives it syntax highlighting, bracket highlighting, [prompt paste mode](https://github.com/JuliaLang/julia/pull/17599), colorized error messages and other goodies.

 ![repl](https://i.imgur.com/wtR0ASD.png)